Tsunami014/Blaze-Sudio/readme.md

  - v6.0.0 - ❤️‍🔥`Bonfire` - AI generate whole/parts of the game and integration with the editors!
  - v7.0.0 - ☄️`Inferno` - Unity integration..?
  - v8.0.0 - 🍂`Firestorm`- Seamless intergration with Unity and maybe Unreal game engine?
-  (You can suggest me any name/emoji on Discord for anything!)

-## Possible future names/emojis
-Char, hearth,

-🧨🧯💎⚡️👑✨🗝️🏹🌙🪷

-Finding emojis is HARD